 Good Contractor Quality#2: They Use Documentation

-Commitment to proper workflow, contractors and documentation is one of the biggest differences between the good guys and the bad guys.
+Commitment to proper workflow, contracts and documentation is one of the biggest differences between the good guys and the bad guys.
 All four of the men I dealt with understood that proper building and renovation projects involve significant paperwork at the beginning and end.
 Where the bad guys all fired up the tools prematurely, before delivering anything in writing, the good guys created scope of work documents, they get jobs engineered and they report regularly to homeowners on progress.
 Good guys also collect testimonials and images after the work is done to boost sales and build confidence for future sales.
-If you’re interviewing a contractor who doesn’t offer proof of quality from previous clients, something is very wrong.
+If you’re interviewing a contractor who doesn’t offer solid proof of quality from previous clients, something is very wrong.
 Run.

 Good Contractor Quality#3: They Have Good Hearts

 The good guys I interviewed all have good hearts.
-When the owner of one construction company heard that a dead-beat contractor had left construction debris all over the yard of a homeowner before walking out, he dispatch two of his guys to pick up and haul away the trash for free.
+When the owner of one construction company heard that a dead-beat contractor had left construction debris all over the yard of a single mother before walking out, he dispatched two of his guys to pick up and haul away the trash for free.
 Another good guy I met spent hours reviewing materials with an owner who has extreme environmental sensitivities.
 Another good guy orchestrated volunteer labour and materials to rebuild the home of a penniless single mother who’d lost an insurance payout to a bad guy who ran off with her money.